 ITS concurs with this finding.
-Although the time out policy has been included in the GPOs, it has not been fully accepted by all users.
-As a result, ITS has attended several seminars and webinars regarding security, but so far has not been made aware of industry standards in the education arena.
-ITS is working with the Council of Great City Schools (CGCS) to establish a baseline among large, urban districts to see where we fall.
-This issue requires the input and buy-in of several departments and as a result the fifteen minute time-out may have to be implemented based on user need.
-ITS is scheduling a meeting with several departments in an effort to develop a time-out count, based on job responsibilities and position.
-It is important to note that the NSS requires users lock their computers when they walk away, and indeed this is the best way to protect the data, as a timeout does not take immediate effect.
-A way needs to be established to hold individual users accountable for their actions.
-A recent Weekly Briefing (#10003) was sent out to remind users of their responsibilities in this area.
+Although the time-out policy has been included in the Group Policy Orchestrator (GPO) it has not been fully accepted by all users.
+As a result, ITS has attended several seminars and Webinars regarding security, but ITS is not aware of any industry standards in the field of education.
+ITS is working with the Council of Great City Schools (CGCS) to establish a baseline among large, urban districts to see M-DCPS' standing.
+This issue requires the input and buy-in of several departments, and as a result the fifteen minute timeout may have to be implemented based on user need.
+ITS is scheduling a meeting with several departments in an effort to develop a time-out analysis, based on job responsibilities and position.
+It is important to note that the Network Security Standards requires that users lock their computers when they walk away, and indeed this is the best way to protect the data, as a time-out does not The District needs to establish a process to hold take immediate effect. individual users accountable for their actions; the recent Weekly Briefing (#10003) reminded users of their responsibilities in this area.